SystemRDL/PeakRDL-regblock/docs/architecture.rst

 The generated register block RTL is organized into several sections.
-Each section is automatically generated based on the source register model and is rendered into the output register block SystermVerilog RTL.
+Each section is automatically generated based on the source register model and is rendered into the output register block SystemVerilog RTL.

 .. figure:: diagrams/arch.png